kosssi/so7/README.md

 The livereload update your browser each time you change source files.

 The Frontend source files are into the [src-public](./src-public) directory and compile to the public directory.
-The Backend source files are into the [src-cloud](./src-cloud) directory and compile to the cloud directory.

-# Deploy on Parse Cloud

-  `npm run-script deploy-parse`

 # Deploy on Github Pages (alternative)